Describe earthquake belts in India.

 Define Globalization and Privatization.
 Discuss their objectives.

 Points to Remember: Globalization: Increased interconnectedness and interdependence of nations.
 Privatization: Transfer of ownership or control from the public sector to the private sector.
-Objectives: Focus on efficiency, economic growth, and improved service delivery (though with potential downsides).
-Introduction: Globalization and privatization are two significant economic and political phenomena that have profoundly reshaped the world … Read more Define Globalization and Privatization.
+Objectives: Focus on efficiency, economic Subscribe on YouTube growth, and improved service delivery (though with potential downsides).
+Introduction: Globalization and privatization are two significant economic and political phenomena that have profoundly … Read more Define Globalization and Privatization.
 Discuss their objectives.

 Explain the points of Ancient Indian Knowledge on the basis of which India was designated as ‘Vishwaguru’.